 - Seek professional treatment for yourself via a therapist, counselor, or another mental health professional so you can deal with the pain and trauma associated with alcohol addiction

-- Encourage addiction treatment in your loved one and let them know that they can count on your for support if and when they decide to get help
+- Encourage addiction treatment in your loved one.
+Let them know that they can count on your for support if and when they decide to get help

 Do You Need Help?
 Call Us Today.